 I actually invented this in June 1999.
 Since I had run into "brick walls" (pun intended!) in trying to get amusement park operators' attention about my earlier JUMPING roller coaster, I haven't even approached any of them with this invention.
 I don't see anybody else with a Roller Coaster that crashes headlong into a wall!

 I considered explaining just how it works and why it is so safe.
 I decided not to.
 For two reasons.
 One, if one is eventually built some day, the riders would prefer the added mystery of apparently life-threatening danger.
-After all every rider would an exquisite terror is believing that their lives were about to end.
+After all every rider would want to experience an exquisite terror in believing that their lives were about to end!

 If they choose not to, let THEM try to figure out how to do it safely.
 I don't think they can!
 But that would be their choice!